finleyjchen/finleychen.dev/content/projects/lighthouse-atascadero/index.md

 ---

 Lighthouse Atascadero is a nonprofit supporting students at Atascadero High School.
+I converted their feedback and vision to a content layout that was logical and informative.

 [lighthouseatascadero.org](https://lighthouseatascadero.org)